 To be honest, I was bored by the entire last scene.
 Game of Thrones hasn't spent enough time convincing me that I have to care about anyone from Dorne whose name isn't Oberyn, and I'm lukewarm on the Greyjoys.
 Kill the Sand Snakes, don't kill the Sand Snakes, it's pretty much all the same to me.

 The whole shebang ends with a stand-off between Euron, who's holding Yara hostage and threatening her with a sword, and Theon, who's still not over his Bolton PTSD.
-Theon jumps overboard, and Euron leaves with his priceless gift: Ellaria Sand, who killed Cersei's daughter Myrcella.
-So, all in all, that was only kind of epically useless.
+Theon jumps overboard, leaving his sister to presumably be Euron's priceless gift for Cersei (although why Yara is priceless, I haven't a clue).
+So, all in all, that was epically useless.

 Here's hoping we get the big Jon Snow/Daenerys meeting next week.
 Until then!